 It is a scene that is all too familiar to dog owners.
-You take your dog for a walk and they seem to be having the time of their life.
-Then you bring them home and they zoom around the house, running in circles like a mad thing!
+You take your dog for a walk, and they seem to have the time of their life.
+Then you bring them home, and they zoom around the house, running in circles like a mad thing!

 But what exactly causes this behavior?
-Is your dog simply happy to have been outside or is something else going on?
-If you’re left wondering “Just why DOES my dog go crazy after a walk?” then read on!
+Is your dog simply happy to have been outside, or is something else going on?
+If you’re left wondering, “Just why DOES my dog go crazy after a walk?” read on!

 Contents of this article: